What is a Building Permit?

 The Building Services division is responsible for responding to complaints related to building code compliance and carries out inspections for a number of purposes, with public service, public health and safety being the main concerns.
 Some of these inspections include:

 The Building Services division carries out inspections in conjunction with building permits and also responds to customer requests to determine if a permit is required.
 The staff assists both homeowner and contractor to complete their projects in accordance with building code regulations and applicable zoning requirements.
 When voluntary compliance is not forthcoming, enforcement is initiated.

 The inspectors work closely with other regulatory bodies such as Fire Prevention, health department, engineering department, Region of Niagara, Niagara Peninsula Conservation Authority, Niagara Escarpment Commission, Ministry of Transportation, etc. to ensure that all applicable regulations are adhered to.

 Upon obtaining a building permit, a contractor or property owner is required to arrange inspections during the various phases of construction.
 The required inspections are listed on the permit.
-Appointments can be made with the Building Inspector by phone for the following types of inspections:
+Appointments can be made by contacting the Planning and Building Services Department by phone at least 48 hours in advance for the following types of inspections.